-The Analyzer - 2110 Format Setup Instrument automatically estimates the following parameters for the two audio flows AUD1 and AUD2:
+The 2110 Format Setup Instrument automatically estimates the following parameters for the selected audio flows (AUD1 through AUD4):

-- Packet time (ms) - · Channel count.
+- Packet time (ms) - Channel count.

 When using Auto-estimation, where an audio parameter can be estimated correctly, the auto-estimated parameters take priority over the supplied SDP parameters (if available).
 When it is not technically possible to auto-estimate a parameter, then either the SDP values (if available) or the manual settings are adopted instead.